MohitJuneja/stock_returns_prediction/README.md

 | returnsOpenPrevMktres10| Returns calculated open-to-open for market-residualized (MKtres) for previous 10 days | float64 |
 | returnsOpenNextMktres10| Returns calculated open-to-open for market-residualized (MKtres) for next 10 days | float64 |

+The **target label** is returnsOpenNextMktres10.
+In the training set for date t, this is the return from t+1 market open to t+10 market open.

 #### News

-Contains news data from January 2007 to December 2016
+Contains news articles/alerts data from January 2007 to December 2016

 - Data Set Characteristics:
     - Number of Instances: 9328750